Faculty of Medical and Health Sciences

 MAPAS is a supportive environment that provides admission, academic and pastoral support for Māori and Pacific students who are studying foundation and undergraduate programmes within the Faculty of Medical and Health Sciences.
 Our goal is to support the transitioning and retention of MAPAS students through their cultural and educational journey to successfully complete and graduate.*

 *The MAPAS General application and admission process does not apply to postgraduate students.
-Postgraduate students wanting to apply to the Medical Programme (MBChB) will need to complete the requirements for MAPAS Specialty Interviews.
+Postgraduate students wanting to apply to the Medical, Pharmacy or Optometry programmes will need to complete the requirements for MAPAS Specialty Interviews.
 If you are unsure of how this may look, please contact us on 0800 20 20 99.

 Am I eligible?